 Associations and Awards

 In addition to being a licensed member of the Washington State Bar Association, Howard is a member of the American Bar Association and its Forum on Franchising, as well as the King County Bar Association.
 He is admitted to practice before the state and federal courts of Washington, the Sixth Circuit Court of Appeals and the Ninth Circuit.
-Since 2015, Howard has served as a mentor at the Seattle University Community Development and Entrepreneurship Clinic.
+Howard has also served as a mentor at the Seattle University Community Development and Entrepreneurship Clinic.

 Howard is rated AV Preeminent by Martindale-Hubbell.